-A random tweet from 2019 found its way onto my timeline again this week and got me thinking about perspective, influence and bias.
+A random tweet from 2019 has found its way onto my timeline again and got me thinking about perspective, influence and bias.

 Pretty remarkable how deliberate framing of a simple, viral video - already shared widely elsewhere - can create a particular impression.
 On the off-chance that you have not seen this video previously, I will begin by inviting you to play this iteration of it (it's only 13 seconds long).